dhmunro/dudley/README.md

 option of the application).
 This opens the possibility of a single Dudley layout description covering all restart dumps, serial or parallel, for a complex radhydro code.
-With document comments, such a layout file would serve as a very concise description of of the meaning of everything required to specify the state of the code.
+With document comments, such a layout file would serve as a very concise description of the meaning of everything required to specify the state of the code.
 Similarly, each standard post processing file family could be described by its single Dudley layout.
 Furthermore, by editing such a